Sensirion/python-i2c-sfm-sf06/README.rst

-sensirion-i2c-sfm-sf06
+sensirion_i2c_sfm_sf06
 ======================

-This package contains the driver to communicate with Sensirion sensors of the SFM-SF06 sensor family.
+This package contains the driver to communicate with a Sensirion sensor of the SFM-SF06 family over i2c.

 Installation and Usage
 ----------------------